learn-with-me/Development-Setup-Handbook/ide/visual-studio-code.md

 * **Javascript Code Snippets -** provides javascript code snippets in ES6 syntax while using javascript, Typescript, Javascript React, Typescript React files
 * **JavaScript \(ES6\) code snippets -** Code snippets for JavaScript in ES6 syntax
 * **React Native Tools -** Code-hinting, debugging and integrated commands for React Native
-* **NPM -** helps in to manage the package.json file in every imaginable way.
-It also indicates discrepancies in version control of packages.
-It also provides for quick run of npm commands with easy shortcuts.
 * **REST Client -** allows you to send HTTP request and view the response
 * **Go -** Rich Go language support for Visual Studio Code
 * **Java Extension Pack -** collection of popular extensions that can help write, test and debug Java applications